 I believe in the healing process of therapy, viewing it as a journey of self-discovery, self-acceptance, and, often, change.
 I believe therapy to be a collaboration between therapist and client.
 The therapeutic relationship is essential.
 Therapy involves a large commitment of time, money, and energy, so it is important that you feel comfortable with the person you select as your therapist.
 It is important that you feel a good "fit" or "click" in your relationship.
 As a therapist, I strive to develop a collaborative partnership characterized by warmth, openness, authenticity, and a nonjudgmental stance.

 I tailor my treatment approach to the needs, personality, and presenting problems of each client.
 I tend to use an integrated theoretical orientation, comprised primarily of cognitive-behavioral (CBT), insight-oriented, and experiential perspectives.
 I believe that individuals are complex and multifaceted beings and that psychological problems are best conceptualized on multiple levels.
 CBT most strongly targets thoughts and behaviors, insight-oriented processes target increased understanding and insight, and experiential strategies target emotions and body connection.
-I also draw from mindfulness-based approaches, such as Dialectical Behavior Therapy (DBT).
+I also draw from mindfulness-based approaches, such as Dialectical Behavior Therapy (DBT) and Radically Open Dialectical Behavior Therapy (RO DBT).
 This holistic approach allows for flexibility and thoroughness in working with individuals.